standap/newEuropeReviewR/README.md

 # newEuropeReviewR
-This is repository contains an R data package that consists of text corpus of a complete run of the foreign policy weekly *The New Europe* that was published between 1916 and 1921.
+This is repository contains an R data package that consists of text corpus of the aticles from the complete run of the foreign policy weekly *The New Europe* that was published between 1916 and 1921.
+It also contains an additional file with frequencies of terms that are associated with a freat nuber of countries mentioned on the pages of _The New Europe_ weekly.

 ## tne_countries
 This dataset was created with a dictionary running against a the whole corpus